kubesec-diagram/kubesec-diagram.github.io/README.md

 It might however help you to discuss kubernetes in a security-context with your team, or just to get a better understanding yourself.

 The drawing is most likely an overkill.
 It is not ment as a "solution" or design.
+Also, it is on-prem...
+For non on-prem, it might not be that relevant.

 ## Where does it come from?